Zomankey/SC1015-DSAI-Project/README.md

   <li> Transfer Learning — Inception V3 </li>
 </ol>

-## Conclusion (need more editing)
+## Conclusion
-Clarity of lung X-Rays increase from normal, viral to COVID-19.
+Lung X-rays are visibly different from their clarity, which increases from normal, viral to COVID-19.
 Thus, we should be able to classify them to a relatively high accuracy. <br>
-Our CNN model achieved an accuracy of , while our transfer learning model achieved an accuracy of . <br>
+Our CNN model achieved an accuracy of 88%, while our transfer learning model achieved an accuracy of 91%. <br>
 Thus, we can conclude that the transfer learning model is more accurate.

 ## What did we learn from this project?